lampix-org/lampixjs-core/docs/migration-guide.md

   - `segmenter` - used when the location of the object is relevant
 - `name` - specifies the logic to run for the watcher ([examples](#watcher-names))
 - `params` - provides further information that may be required based on the `name` prop
-- `action` - function triggered by Lampix when something happens inside the watcher
+- `onClassification` - function triggered by Lampix when something is classified inside the watcher
+- `onLocation` - optional function triggered by Lampix watchers before `onClassification` (only for `type: 'segmenter'`)

 ## Watcher names for commonly used classifier strings